 The information below will hopefully allow you all to see more clearly and plan for the future!

-RIFT raises awareness of the potential effects of Brexit on UK citizens living in the EU & campaigns for the preservation of all our current rights.
+RIFT www.remaininfrance.org (also a Facebook group).
+They raise awareness of the potential effects of Brexit on UK citizens living in the EU & campaign for the preservation of all our current rights.
 They inform members of the current state of the negotiations on citizens’ rights & regularly publish updates and commentaries.
 RIFT is pro-Europe and against Brexit & continues the fight for UK to remain in the EU.
-RIFT is a forum where members can support each other through their community.
+RIFT is a forum where members support each other through their community.